jianer123/plotly.py/python/legend.md

 [Plotly Express](/python/plotly-express/) is the easy-to-use, high-level interface to Plotly, which [operates on a variety of types of data](/python/px-arguments/) and produces [easy-to-style figures](/python/styling-plotly-express/).

 Plotly Express functions will create one [trace](/python/figure-structure) per animation frame for each unique combination of data values mapped to discrete color, symbol, line-dash, facet-row and/or facet-column.
 Traces' `legendgroup` and `showlegend` attributed are set such that only one legend item appears per unique combination of discrete color, symbol and/or line-dash.
-The legend title is automatically set, and can be overrided with the `labels` keyword argument:
+The legend self is automatically set, and can be overrided with the `labels` keyword argument:

 ```python
 import plotly.express as px